-The Company's sole geographical area of risk coverage is Italy, which has been adversely impacted by the recent outbreak and it might have an impact on .new business volumes due to the lockdown of the country.
-In this regard, the Company taking in consideration the extraordinary environment in which we are operating (people cannot leave their home, but the services offered by banks and insurance companies have not been suspended) is analysing with the group companies and the distributor the possibility to implement a non face-to-face sales procedure.
+The Company's sole geographical area of risk coverage is Italy, which has been adversely impacted by the outbreak and it has had an impact on new business volumes due to the various phases of lockdown of the country.
+In this regard, the Company, taking in consideration the extraordinary environment in which we are operating (people's mobility has been limited, but the services offered by banks and insurance companies have not been suspended) has agreed with the distributor to implement a temporary non-face-to-face sales procedure in line with the Italian emergency legislation.

-Vera Financial is actively monitoring the coronavirus (COVID-19) outbreak and has existing procedures in place such as business continuity plans to mitigate the Company against possible future impacts arising from the pandemic.
-The Company continue to closely monitor recommended practices around this developing situation to ensure the safety and wellbeing of both our staff and our customers, whom we envisage will continue receiving the highest possible level of service.
-The company has not experienced any material loss of operational capability - it has maintained its call centres operational, and retained continuous access to key systems and data sources required for pricing, underwriting, reserving, claims management and asset valuation.
+Vera Financial continues to actively monitor the coronavirus (COVID-19) outbreak and has existing procedures in place such as business continuity plans to mitigate the Company against possible future impacts arising from the pandemic.
+The Company continues to closely monitor recommended practices around this situation to ensure the safety and wellbeing of both our staff and our customers, whom we envisage will continue receiving the highest possible level of service.
+The Company has not experienced any material loss of operational capability - it has maintained operative its call centre, and retained continuous access to key systems and data sources required for pricing, underwriting, reserving, claims management and asset valuation.